resource-watch/slate/source/includes/api/_subscriptions.md

 }
 ```

-If you know the id of a subscription, then you can access it directly, by performing a GET request to the `v1/subscriptions/:id` endpoint.
+If you know the id of a subscription, then you can access it directly by performing a GET request to the `v1/subscriptions/:id` endpoint.
+Keep in mind that this will only match subscriptions that are owned by the user who performed the request.

-**Please keep in mind that, similarly to the `GET /v1/subscriptions` endpoint, this endpoint will only return subscriptions that are owned by the user who performed the request.** If you are trying to get a subscription that does not belong to you, the request will fail with status code 404 Not Found.

 ### Errors for getting subscriptions by id